AdobeDocs/commerce-admin.en/help/content-design/aem-assets.md

 feature: CMS, Media, Configuration, Integration
 exl-id: b3c9d12c-bf95-435c-bb93-b8fbf80d084e
 ---
-# Advanced Asset Management for Commerce
+# Experience Manager Assets Integration for Commerce

 {{$include /help/_includes/aem-assets-integration-beta-note.md}}

-Advanced Asset Management for Commerce combines the robust capabilities of AEM as a Digital Asset Management (DAM) system with Adobe Commerce to enhance eCommerce experiences.
+Experience Manager Assets Integration for Commerce combines the robust capabilities of AEM as a Digital Asset Management (DAM) system with Adobe Commerce to enhance eCommerce experiences.
 These capabilities are delivered by connecting Commerce projects to AEM's powerful asset management environment to provide a seamless, scalable, and efficient way to manage and deliver assets across commerce storefronts.

 **Key features**